 CLEAN & SAFE

 No matter what you see or hear about the dangers of traveling abroad, I can honestly say we felt so safe walking this city, even late at night in Antigua.
-There are cops patrolling and from what I was told from locals is that they also have tourist police.
+There are cops patrolling and from what I was told by locals is that they also have tourist police.
 Which makes sense since their economy is largely based on tourism they don’t want crime to scare us away.

 I remember my other visits and don’t remember Antigua ever ugly but this time it was more pristine.
 Everything was so clean, no graffiti or trash on the streets.
 I didn’t even see stray dogs, which you see in several parts of Guatemala.

 I talked to several expats that we met during our stay.
 We are not particularly shy especially when we have things in common with people.
 They explained that the Mayor of Antigua was doing a great job at keeping the city clean and tourists happy.
 If you go to any touristic area in Guatemala, you can’t hide, THEY know you’re a tourist, you get attacked by the street vendors.
 This did not happen in Antigua.
-In fact it was rare that you saw any.
-Unless you were in private property like a church courtyard or if the church had a park.
-This allows you as a tourist to actually see the city and not be fighting off sales people.
+In fact, it was rare that you saw any.
+Unless you were on private property like a church courtyard or if the church had a park.
+This allows you as a tourist to actually see the city and not be fighting off salespeople.
 If you’re like me and want arroz con leche for breakfast you end up walking half the city to find it at a church park.
 So delicious, it was worth the walk and the 5Quetzales, which is 65 cents!

 I did find that a lot of the restaurants in the heart of Antigua although good, catered more to tourists and you paid the same for a meal as you would here at home.

 So we ventured off to eat elsewhere.
 We were also still full from all the food we ate throughout our Guatemalan adventure.
 We really stuck to snacking.
 Whenever I saw a street vendor making a doblada or a pupusa that was my meal.
 Hubby was happy to get his fruit with chile.
-Our hotel was close to central park so we walked to a panaderia (bakery) and got local sweet bread and juice for breakfast.
+Our hotel was close to the central park so we walked to a panaderia (bakery) and got local sweet bread and juice for breakfast.

-Our favorite thing of Antigua Guatemala?
+Our favorite thing about Antigua Guatemala?
 We stayed next door to an ice cream place on my list, recommended by Tripadvisor.
 It’s a small place called Sobremesa, the owner also has a restaurant around the corner with the same name and offers the ice cream there too.
 You HAVE to try it, several flavors of ice creams made with real ingredients.
 I want to say we tried six each in the few days we were there.
-Clearly we became obsessed!
+Clearly, we became obsessed!